ilyaselhallaoui/homelab/README.md

 # homelab
 Personal Kubernetes homelab running on my old laptop.
-I run K3S on an Arch System.
+I run talos Linux bare metall on my old laptop :)

-The goal of this project is to build a realistic, modular, and Git-managed Kubernetes environment that evolves step-by-step from a simple single-node lab into a more complete platform (Ingress, TLS, monitoring, GitOps, etc.).
+I like to build to learn and I love owning my own piece of hardware to work on, so this is why I started this :).